20 July 2022

 Rolling your SMSF into a new super fund

-Once all members of your SMSF have decided to wind up your fund, there are various steps to take.
-It’s important to know once a fund is wound up, you can’t reactivate it.
+Once all trustees of your SMSF have signed a written agreement to wind up your fund, there are various steps to take.
+It’s important to know once a SMSF is wound up, you can’t reactivate it.
 The trust deed (a legal document) of the SMSF may also list the requirements that need to be followed when winding up the fund.

 Once you’ve sold all the assets of your SMSF, you need to decide what to do with your super.
-A financial adviser can assist with your personal situation and highlight some appropriate options.
+A financial adviser can review your personal situation and financial goals and offer advice on the options available to you.
 For example, an adviser may recommend rolling over your super to a super fund that takes care of running your account.
 Alternatively, if you’re retired or approaching retirement, they may suggest an account based pension as one option.

 COMPARE AUSTRALIANSUPER’S PERFORMANCE WITH OTHER FUNDS